Tanya R. Saunders, Assistant Provost of International Programs and Extended Studies

 London Center Study Abroad Program

 Participation in the London Center program — whether for a summer, a semester, or a year — is open to sophomore, junior, and senior students from Ithaca College and other U.S. institutions.
-A minimum 2.50 cumulative average and approval by the applicant’s dean are required for admission to the London Center, in addition to an academic reference, an essay, and judicial review.
+A minimum 2.50 cumulative grade point average and approval by the applicant’s dean are required for admission to the London Center, in addition to an academic reference, an essay, and judicial review.

 The London Center features a special program in British theater and internships in a number of fields, including but not limited to English, history, art history, theater, business, communications, economics, music education, politics, and social services.
 See the Office of International Programs website for updated course listings and descriptions.